snovakovic/s.js/README.md

 ```

 #### height
-Get and set height.
-It’s a lot trickier in native JS than it should be,
+Get height is a lot trickier in native JS than it should be,
 because there are multiple APIs for getting height, and they all return slightly different measurements.
-The s.getHeight() method provided below returns the largest measurement.
+The s.getHeight() method returns the largest measurement.

 ```javascript
     elem.style.height = '200px'; // Set height